 He made his concerto debut in 2004 with the Durham Chamber Orchestra, and has since performed with a number of orchestras including Greenway Strings, Mumbles Symphony Orchestra, and Winchmore String Orchestra.
 In addition to these recital and concerto performances, he also taught a masterclass in Alsager, England and in 2015, completed his first concert tour through New Zealand.
 These performances, which received nation-wide exposure and critical acclaim, included concerts in Christchurch, Wellington, Taupo, Auckland, and Kerikeri.

 He has received national and international awards and grants based in both North America and Europe, including sponsorship from FACTOR/Government of Canada for this 2016-17 season.
 In addition to his performance commitments and private teaching, he has been based in the Netherlands and working with a number of national and international academies and arts institutions.
-His musical endeavors this year will include performances in Canada, the Netherlands, Germany, Belgium, England, and a debut visit to South Africa.
+His musical endeavors this year will include performances in Canada, the Netherlands, Germany, Belgium, and England.